 Deadheading or removing the spent blooms will also help prolong the bloom period.

 Most importantly, trimming the dead leaves in the fall preserves the health of your Tiger lilies.

 Tiger lilies are hardy.
 But are still susceptible to disease or viruses.

 Lily Mosaic Virus is a virus spread between lilies.
 While this disease does not harm tiger lilies, they are carriers.
 If other lilies are nearby, the virus will spread.

 Basil Rot is a disease where the Tiger Lily bulb begins to rot.
 This is often due to overwatering and lack of drainage in the summer months.

-By pruning the Tiger Lily, allows time for a yearly inspection of the plant to ensure it is in good health.
+Pruning the Tiger Lily allows time for a yearly plant inspection to ensure it is in good health.
 Cutting off dead leaves helps prevent any rot once the leaves have fallen to the ground.

 Prevent Pest Infestations

 Two pests, in particular, harm the Tiger Lily:

 Aphids are common pests in gardens.
 In small numbers, they cannot damage the plant, but they are well known for transmitting plant diseases.